 With any romantic story involving a handsome Prince, a beautiful actress, true love and a promise of happily-ever-after, there will be a sparkling engagement ring in there somewhere – an emblematic jewel that signifies value and significance both temporal and spiritual.
 The ring is an unbroken band signifying eternity, and for Royal Marriage a sacrament before God.
-We have yet to see the public flashing of Prince Harry’s engagement ring to Megan, but such a ring must be there in private, awaiting the scrutiny of the world’s press cameras.
+The public flashing of Prince Harry’s engagement ring to Megan, a bespoke creation reusing two diamonds from his late mother, Diana’s, collection and an ethically sourced new diamond from Botswana invited the scrutiny of the world’s press cameras.

-The purpose of giving a ring is a visible sign of a public commitment – the lady is engaged or ‘taken’ – she has promised herself to another, who literally has put his money where his mouth is.
+The purpose of giving an engagement ring is a visible sign of a public commitment – the lady is engaged or ‘taken’ – she has promised herself to another, who literally has put his money where his mouth is.
 So, where did the tradition of engagement rings come from?

 By the Roman era, a special ring called an ‘annulus pronubus’ given by the groom to his fiancée had become part of a civil legal process, an important pledge of fidelity on both sides.

 In the manner of all jewels, an engagement ring proclaims one’s taste and rank, although in the Ancient and early Medieval Ages sumptuary laws prohibited lower classes from ostentation above their station.
 Sometimes, no matter what the rank, only one ring is used for the purpose of both wedding and ring, then as now.